rakgithub/nomadura-app/docs/new_prd.md

 Operating Account	Operating Pool (70%)	Remove.
 Add Available Operating Cash + Reserve Shortfall.
 Locked Advance	Reserved portion of customer advances…	Advance amounts for upcoming trips that are still owed as service delivery.
 Trip Reserves	Protected funds for trip expenses	Amount required to safely deliver upcoming trips, plus shortfall if any.
-Make a todo list based on this PRD and save it in .md file